 Students choose elective coursework to complete the minimum 120 s.h. required and the final consecutive 30 s.h. necessary to qualify for graduation.

-The majority of radiation sciences graduates are employed shortly after graduation.
+The majority of radiation sciences graduates are employed upon graduation.
 Graduates generally find jobs in hospitals, clinics, imaging centers, and physicians’ offices.
 With experience, and sometimes additional education, they may find related jobs in management, sales, education, or as application specialists.
 Some students choose to continue their education in a master's, physician assistant, or other related medical program.

 Most radiation sciences professionals with full-time jobs work 40 hours a week and may have holiday, weekend, evening, night, and on-call hours.